Minhchau0108/pack_rails/README.md

 The `migrations_paths` option in the authentication database configuration specifies the path to the migrations for the authentication module.
 This allows Rails to correctly locate the migrations for each module.

-This setup allows each module to manage its own data independently, enhancing the separation of concerns within our application.

 The migration command for the `primary` database is:

 ```